 Sen. John Cornyn (R-Tex.) did not respond to a request for comment.

-The State Department declined to provide information about the number of people denied passports because they were delivered by midwives along the border.
-It said its policy has not changed.
+The State Department initially declined to provide information about the number of people denied passports because they were delivered by midwives along the border, saying its practice has not changed.

 “The U.S.-Mexico border region happens to be an area of the country where there has been a significant incidence of citizenship fraud,” it said in a statement to The Post.
 That explanation did not allay concerns among congressional Democrats.